SudhaGithub21/Django----Backend----Library/README.md

 # Django Bootcamp - Ailaysa Technologies Private Limited

-"Ailaysa" is a collaborative platform for project management, managing linguistic assets, team coordination, assignment tracking, and integration.
-I learned a lot about your company's workflows, which I found very interesting.
+In the bootcamp session, I learned a lot about Ailaysa, a collaborative platform for project management, managing linguistic assets, team coordination, assignment tracking, and integration.
+I found your company's workflows very interesting.
 Your focus on a generative AI platform for creating multilingual and multi-modal content is impressive.
 You cover many aspects of content,including translation, creation, transformation, and discovery.

 You taught the basics of the Django framework and guided us through a simple project called "movie_portal".
 This helped us understand how to start a project and run it using Django commands.